 I’m obsessed with two things: writing and traveling.

 As a New York Times best-selling author of over 40 books, I’ve always loved combining both of these passions, so I can experience the world around me outside of my office and write books that will resonate with my readers.

 But a few years ago, I embarked on a two-week Italy vacation with my mom, aunt and niece with no intention of researching a book.

 But the trip was so amazing, so inspiring and so moving that I ended up using it as my muse for my newest book: Our Italian Summer.

-So, I’m sharing all about that inspirational Italian trip with you today.
-You might not be ready to travel internationally just yet, but planning and dreaming is half the fun, isn’t it?
+So, I’m sharing all about that inspirational Italy trip with you today.
+And even though you might not be planning your travels abroad just yet, dreaming is half the fun, isn’t it?

 Why Italy?
 A Mother’s Wish Come True

 Back in 2011, my mother was turning 70 years old, and she’d always dreamed of going to Italy.
 My grandparents were both born in Naples and she’d talked about it for years, but time and money had always been an issue.

 My mother’s sister — my Godmother — and I were extremely close and began talking about giving my mother the ultimate 70th birthday gift: an Italy vacation.